franzbu/WinHammer.spoon/README.md

   -- resizing windows only horizontally and vertically?
 0 disables this function, 100 disables diagonal resizing. margin = 30,

+  -- window manager - choose the size of the grid: gridX = 3,
+  gridY = 3,

   -- Which modifiers to hold to move a window? moveModifiers = {'alt'},